xarray-contrib/xarray-simlab/doc/index.rst

 **xarray-simlab** is a Python library that provides both a generic framework for building computational models in a modular fashion and a `xarray`_ extension for setting and running simulations using the :py:class:`xarray.Dataset` structure.
-It is designed for interactive and exploratory modeling.
+It is designed for fast, interactive and exploratory modeling.

 .. _xarray: http://xarray.pydata.org